Sub-GeV-scale signatures of hidden braneworlds up to the Planck scale in a $SO(3,1)$-broken bulk: low-energy limit of a universe with two D3-branes: an approach for the neutron phenomenology

 where $g_{q}$ (respectively $\widehat{\mathbf{\mu }}_{q}$) refers to the coupling constant (respectively the magnetic moment operator) of each quark constituting the neutron with $\widehat{\mathbf{\mu }}=\sum\limits_{q} \widehat{\mathbf{\mu }}_{q}$.
-Since $m_{up}\approx m_{down}\approx m=340$ MeV \cite{CQMbook,CQM}, one simply gets $g\approx g_{up}\approx g_{down}$.
+Since $m_{up}\approx m_{down}\approx m=340$ MeV \cite{CQMbook,CQM1,CQM2,CQM3}, one simply gets $g\approx g_{up}\approx g_{down}$.
 This approach could be generalized to any chargeless baryon\footnote{ For charged particles, the swapping between braneworlds must be dramatically frozen \cite{npmth,exp}.} endowed with a magnetic moment.
-Obviously, the large neutron lifetime and the huge number of neutrons produced in a nuclear reactor \cite{npm,npmth} make neutron highly competitive to probe two-brane physics by contrast to more exotic baryons.
-Now, considering chargeless mesons, $\mathbf{H}_{cm}$ vanishes to the benefit of $\mathbf{H}_{c}$.
-But then, meson disappearance -- proportional to $g^{2}$ -- must be lower than the neutron disappearance probability by roughly $16$ orders of magnitude.
-Since the neutron disappearance probability must be lower than $4.6\times 10^{-10}$ \cite{npm}, we can deduce that meson disappearance (i.e. invisible decay) in the two-brane framework is far beyond current experimental state of the art \cite{mesdec}.
+Obviously, the large neutron lifetime and the huge number of neutrons produced in a nuclear reactor \cite{npm,npmth,murmur} make neutron highly competitive to probe two-brane physics by contrast to more exotic hadrons \cite{mesdec}.